-Accounting principles generally accepted in the United States of America require the Schedule of the Authority's Proportionate Share of the Net Pension Liability (on page 43), the Schedule of Authority Pension Contributions (on page 44), the Schedule of the Authority's Proportionate Share of the Net OPEB Liability (on page 45), and the Schedule of Authority OPEB Contributions (on page 46) be presented to supplement the basic financial statements.
-Such information, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
-We have applied certain limited procedures to the required supplementary information in accordance with auditing standards generally accepted in the United States of America, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
+Accounting principles generally accepted in the United States of America require that the Schedule of the Authority's Proportionate Share of the Net Pension Liability (on page 41), the Schedule of Authority Pension Contributions (on page 42), the Schedule of the Authority's Proportionate Share of the Net OPEB Liability (on page 43), and the Schedule of Authority OPEB Contributions (on page 44) be presented to supplement the basic financial statements.
+Such information is the responsibility of management and, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.

+We have applied certain limited procedures to the required supplementary information in accordance with GAAS, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
 We do not express an opinion or provide any assurance on the information because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.